mit-cml/yrtoolkit/yr/tutorials/voicecalculator.md

 <img src="../images/voiceCalculator/AICompanion.png" style="width: 65%">

 Now use the AI Companion to check that your app works well for a multiplication calculation.
 Try to state your multiplication intent in a variety of ways to make sure that the Calculator responds properly with the correct product.
-Also make a non-calculation statement like "Hello how are you doing today?" and check that the Calculator responds appropriately by saying "I could not understand.
+Also make a non-calculation statement like "Hello how are you doing today?" and check that the Calculator responds appropriately by saying something like "I could not understand.
 Please ask me a multiplication or addition or subtraction or division question like: What is 123 times 85?"

 ## Other operations I